flutter/plugins/packages/camera/camera_windows/README.md

 Support for flash mode is not yet implemented: [issue #97537][camera-control-issue].

-Focus points are not supported due to the current limitations of the Win32 API.
+Focus points are not supported due to current limitations of the Windows API.

 ### Streaming of frames

 Support for image streaming is not yet implemented: [issue #97542][image-streams-issue].

 ## Error handling

-Camera errors can be listened using platforms `onCameraError` method.
+Camera errors can be listened using the platform's `onCameraError` method.

 Listening to errors is important, and in certain situations, disposing of the camera is the only way to reset the situation.